Steeven9/blooop/README.md

 RSS feed aggregator for vtubers schedule tweets to feed our [Hololive](https://holocal.moe) and [Nijisanji](https://nijien.vercel.app) calendars.

+## Warning: API in development, can change often and without notice

 ## Setup

 Clone the repo and install the requirements: